catherinee1216/AutoTheft_Ottawa/README.md

 ## Overview

-This repository provides an analysis of auto theft trends in Ottawa, Ontario, Canada.
+This repo provides an analysis of auto theft trends in Ottawa, Ontario, Canada.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.

 ## File Structure